chromium/chromium/components/autofill/README.md

 are available by the time the upload cache is flushed.
 In this case, votes are only uploaded on the next navigation.

+## How to introduce new field types?

+See go/autofill-new-fieldtypes-in-data-model-dd.

 <!-- TODO:
 ## How are addresses compared, updated or added?
 *